 A thorough examination of proteins, focusing on how the structure of a protein relates to its function and how enzymatic activity is achieved.
 Classical and modern techniques that are used for mechanistic investigation of enzymes are discussed.
-Three periods lecture and three periods laboratory.
 Prereq: BCHM 301 (Biochemistry majors) or permission of the instructor (others); A. Mehl